 This TASCAM recorder also gives you the great feature of Dual Recording Mode, so it will simultaneously capture a lower level safety track while you record at the highest levels you wish.
 It also gives added protection against spikes in noise levels during recording.

 If you are looking for a Digital Recorder that has great sound, is rugged and versatile and comes packed with features then the TASCAM DR-100 MKIII is the one you are looking for.
 It also has the longest recording times which makes it a great field recorder.
 The fact that it comes with accessories makes it one of the best value for your money on the market.

 What is a Portable Recorder?

 Designed to be handheld, digital recorders are usually very compact and come with a minimum of two microphones with good range and sensitivity, suitable for capturing hi-fidelity stereo or mono sound.
-If that’s not good enough you can plug in most other mics or audio sources using the supplied line in connectors.
-There is a range of different recorders which offer different capacities, battery life, clarity and the ability to connect with other devices.
+If that’s not good enough you can plug in most other mics or audio sources using the supplied line-in connectors.
+There is a range of different recorders that offer different capacities, battery life, clarity, and the ability to connect with other devices.

 What is a Portable Recorder used for?

 A portable recorder does one thing – but it does it well.
 It records broadcast or recording quality sound.
 This sound may be destined for the ambient soundtrack of a movie or documentary.
 It may be a recording of an important speech or interview.
 It may be the jamming session that grows into your band’s chart-topping single.
 The type of sound recorded depends on the needs of the person using it.